sumshiu/sumshiu/README.md

 # Hi I'm Summer :D

 ## About Me
-⚙️ Junior CS @ Texas A&M
+⚙️ Senior CS @ Texas A&M

 💻 Learning React and Flask

-🔭 Looking for Summer '25 internships and co-ops!
+🔭 Looking for new grad jobs!

 🌃 Love vibing to music